 This salad came together quite by happenstance.
-At our annual Independence Day block party last year, someone brought a salad with both beets and tomatoes in it, and someone else brought a fruit salad full of dead ripe, thickly sliced strawberries.
+At our annual Independence Day block party one year, someone brought a salad with both beets and tomatoes in it; someone else brought a fruit salad full of dead ripe, thickly sliced strawberries.
 I put a good spoonful of each side-by-side on my plate.
-Somehow during dinner, half a strawberry made its way over into vegetable territory, where it was promptly stabbed with a fork and then drawn through the dressing with a small piece of beet and a slice of tomato.
+Somehow during dinner, a chunk of strawberry made its way over into vegetable territory, where it was promptly stabbed with a fork and then drawn through the dressing with a small piece of beet and a slice of tomato.
 The rest is history.
 (Since then, I've made this adding a few pickled beets as well, which makes it even better.
 You can also just use jarred pickled beets, if that is more convenient.)
 Enjoy!! ;o) —AntoniaJames

-6 or 8 strawberries, trimmed and cut lengthwise into 2 or 3 pieces
+6 or 8 strawberries, trimmed and sliced thickly, lengthwise

-- Trim and cut the tomatoes either into slices or wedges, and then toss them gently with the dressing and the shallot or red onion, if using.
+Trim and cut the tomatoes either into vertical slices or wedges, and then toss them gently with the dressing and the shallot or red onion, if using.